Hawaii mourns the dead in ferocious wildfires while officials warn the full toll is not yet known

 When teams “do come across scenes in houses or businesses, it is very difficult for them because they know, ultimately, they will be sharing with our people that there have been more fatalities.
 I do expect the numbers to rise,” Green said.

 The cause of the wildfires is under investigation, and Green said authorities would also examine their response.
 One fire, for instance, was thought to be out but later flared again.

-In the hours before a wildfire engulfed the town of Lahaina, Maui County officials failed to activate sirens that would have warned the entire population and instead relied on social media posts.
-Power and cellular outages further stymied communication efforts.
+Before a fire engulfed Lahaina, Maui County officials also failed to activate sirens that would have warned the entire population and instead relied on social media posts.

 Fueled by a dry summer and strong winds from a passing hurricane, the flames on Maui raced through parched brush — one moving as fast as 1 mile (1.6 kilometers) every minute, according to Green.